hzhan147/ClientPortal/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Deployment Instruction

+Run command 'ng build --base-href=/portal/' on the repository /ClientPortal.
+Make a new folder named portal on the tomcat's webapp folder.
+Copy all contents on the folder ./dist/ClientPortal/ into the /portal folder.
+Access the service on the URL: http://localhost:8080/portal/index.html.